NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 **Date:** _________________________________________

-# Proposal Phase 2
+## Proposal Phase 2

 This section of the proposal will add more detail as well as Storyboard Sketches (You should revise the previous sections if needed and add storyboard sketches)

-## User Experience: Input/Output and/or Storyboard Sketches
+### User Experience: Input/Output and Wireframes

-Add in your storyboard sketches
+- Hand drawn or rough wireframe sketches and UI flow diagram.
+- Any user input/output that is needed to control your application including mouse and keyboard interaction (should be part of wireframe flow as well)

-## Task Schedule Phase 2
+### Task Schedule Phase 2

-Revise your weekly goals with a new Task schedule.
+Revise your weekly goals with a new Task schedule that includes at least 3-5 subtasks for each week.

-# Design Document
+## Design Document Details - Phase 3

+__More information and updates to the following sections are pending__

 The following section includes detailed design document (Something every engineer will spend a lot of time on.
 Often the more time spent here the less time it takes to get the project work complete as you will save time by avoiding creating project elements that you may just have to throw out or redo)

-## Detailed Schedule
+### Detailed Schedule

 This is an ordered list of major pieces of functionality created in an intentional order to help you incrementally create a larger project that works.
 Each deliverable is a significant piece of functionality that should be completed before the next deliverable starts.
 While it is often true that one deliverable must be delivered before another can be accomplished, deliverables do not have to have dependencies on one another.
 This means that two deliverables can be developed in parallel by different members of a team.